digitallawyer/legaloperators/why-join.md

 **Is there a fee?**

 There is currently no fee to become a member.
 Our community is for people who want to better themselves and their practice – while having some fun.
-We want each and every one of our member’s to be a contributor and member for life.
+We want each member to be an active contributor and member for life.